RaulPPelaez/UAMMD/README.md

 Some advice:

 	1. Make use of the existing modules and submodules when possible, inherit from them if you need an extra level of control.
 For example with a neighbourList.
-	2. Use cub when possible.
+	2. Use cub/thrust when possible, it is unusual to write an actual kernel.
+Most times a thrust::transform of thrust::for_each will do the trick.
 	3. When constructing a new kind of simulation compile the modules in one file and compile another separate one for using the first (to reduce compilation time), or better yet make the code read all needed parameters from a file or script using InputFile.
-	4. Use uammd::GPUfillWith instead of cudaMemset (it is MUCH faster).
-	5. Use the iterator scheme and the full extent of C++11 philosophy whenever possible.
+	4. Use the iterator concept whenever possible.

 -------------------------------